core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Pairwise keys are discarded after group rekeying.

 * By default, sender sequence numbers and replay windows are not reset upon group rekeying.

+* Pairwise mode moved to the document body.

+* Optimized requests are moved as an appendix.

 * Revised methods for synchronization with clients' sender sequence number.